chieftools/docs/src/pages/index.md

 {% /quick-links %}

-If you have ideas or feature requests you can submit them on our [public roadmap](https://roadmap.chief.app).
+If you have ideas or feature requests you can submit them on our {% external-link href="https://roadmap.chief.app/?rel=chiefdocs" %}public roadmap{% /external-link %}.